mrhut10/gatsby-source-gooten/README.md

 Progress:
   - Show Supported Currencies
   - Show countryCodes with selected field to show which one is selected
+  - Get Product Data including
+    - product variants
+    - product templates ( describes to your UI how to generate a realistic product preview )

 and otherwise lets see where it takes us